 Our suppliers are expected to comply with the Ricoh Group Supplier Code of Conduct, which contains rules related to environmental conservation and human rights, such as the prohibition of child labor.
 The Ricoh Group Supplier Code of Conduct Guidebook is distributed to all our suppliers, and in 2009 we invited all major suppliers to a meeting at which they were presented the Ricoh Group's CSR activities.
 Our aim was to have them share our values by raising their awareness of the importance of CSR and the Code of Conduct.

 Also in 2009, we introduced a CSR Self-Assessment System that helps suppliers implement a "plan, do, check, act" (PDCA) cycle by themselves.
 The system was initially rolled out in Japan and has since been gradually extended to other countries.
 Company activities that require improvement are identified by these assessments, with the results fed back to the suppliers together with advice and support on ways to meet society's needs and expectations.
+If a supplier's improvement activities are not sufficient, we would discuss the future business relationship with the supplier.
 The CSR Self-Assessment System has been used by local suppliers in China since 2010, and was introduced to Thailand in 2013.

 With regard to the responsible supply chain management of minerals from conflict-affected areas and high-risk areas, in order that companies respect human rights and avoid contributing to conflict through their mineral sourcing practices, it is expected to cultivate transparent mineral supply chains and companies’ sustainable growth by the righteous decision-making on the mineral resource procurement with a view to enabling countries to benefit from their natural mineral resources and preventing the extraction and trade of minerals from becoming a source of conflict, human rights abuses, and insecurity.